matt-wombat/computer-science-playground/README.md

 This repository contains two parts in the subfolders:

-* 1-node-tutorial - Node Basics Tutorial
+* 1-node-tutorial - Node.js Basics
-* 2-express-tutorial - Building a Express application
+* 2-express-tutorial - Express Basics

-# 1-node-tutorial Running and Restarting Automatically

-## With Nodemon (Preferred Method)
+# Prerequisites

-Use nodemon package, which is needs to be installed globally first:
+Nodemon package needs to be installed globally:

 `npm i -g nodemon`

-After that start the app:
+# Running and Restarting Automatically

+Go to either of the subfolders and run:

 `npm start`

-## With entr

-Use linux program entr to restart after a change of specified files.
-It needs to be installed first:

-`sudo apt-get install entr`

-For executing for example `node app.js` automatically after file change use:
-`ls *.js | entr -cr node app.js`